SushiRemover/Pico-Game-Controller/README.md

 Features of my Version:
 - Mode indication upon initializing:
-  - FX-L and FX-R lit up, BT-A to BT-D flashing 3 times signalizing the Mode
+  - FX-L and FX-R lit up, BT-A to BT-D and WS2812B flashing 3 times signalizing the Mode
-  - BT-A, BT-B, BT-C and BT-D lit for Joypad-Mode
+  - BT-A, BT-B, BT-C and BT-D lit for Joypad-Mode WS2812B flashing Green
-  - BT-A lit for Standart Keyboard/Mouse-Mode
+  - BT-A lit for Standart Keyboard/Mouse-Mode WS2812B flashing Blue
-  - BT-A and BT-B lit for custom Keyboard-Mode
+  - BT-A and BT-B lit for custom Keyboard-Mode WS2812B flashing Violett
 - New mode, Alternative_Keyboard-Mode:
   - Vol-L act as Arrow Left and Right
   - Vol-R act as Arrow Up and Down